Chapter 1:

 While I wait, I listen quietly to the constant gentle roar of the oven systems above me.
 If you look up, you can even see them- little silver vents rattling as they lead to the kitchen.
 According to my buddy, they weren’t always on like that when he started going here, but I don’t remember them ever being turned off.
 My memory’s not all it’s cracked up to be to begin with, but considering he’s a year closer to being out of this stupid place, it might just be a change they made around the time I started going here.

-He comes back with his two pizzas for the day.
+He comes back with his singular pizza for the day.
+Dunno why he doesn’t get more.
 I wonder why nobody else is ever eating all their million free pies here.
-Maybe they just don’t wanna end up like him.
+Maybe they just don’t wanna come off as slobs.
+As I look straight into the inside of his mouth, playing with the idea of the empathy I’m lacking, as I wonder if everyone else here is as judgmental as I am.

 “Bon appétit!”
-He exclaims, digging in to the first cheesy slice.
-“Mmm… mmm!”
-In the middle of his ecstasy, he looks up at my scrawny body, toned from months of depression and not particularly liking the pizza here.
+He exclaims, digging in to the first cheesy slice with a teenage vigor that almost makes me feel like I’m missing out.
+In the middle of his little birthday party, he looks up at my scrawny body, no doubt a million times less attractive than his own, toned from months of depression and not particularly liking the pizza here.
 “Want some?”

 “No thanks.”
 I respond.
 “Already got plenty of pizza at home.”